The English Conditional

 If

-had the time,
+I had the

-would learn Italian.
+I would learn Italian.

-Although unlikely to happen, the speaker is sure that they would do it given the opportunity.
+Although unlikely to happen, the speaker is sure that

 If

-had more time,
+I had more

-might learn Spanish.
+I might learn Spanish.

 Although unlikely to happen, it is only a possibility anyway.